 Instead of protesting, Cecile decided to raise the large flock in her modest chicken coop.
 A few months later, she sold the 387 that survived at a tidy profit.
 Within three years, Cecile was raising tens of thousands of birds annually, and hundreds of other Delmarva farms started to copy her model.
 Thus a new way of raising poultry, along with a new agricultural model, was born.

 The “factory farming” method made chickens markedly cheaper and more profitable than ever.
-Cecile Steele became very wealthy as a result, continuing the venture until her tragic early death in 1940.
+Cecile Steele became very wealthy as a result of this, continuing the venture until her tragic early death in 1940.

-Although these early factory farms were large for their time, compared to the mega poultry houses of today, they were practically pasture-raised operations.
-Over time, producers pushed this model further and further while also applying it to other farming sectors.
+While these early factory farms were large for their time, compared to the mega poultry houses of today, they were practically pasture-raised operations.
+Over time, producers pushed this model further and further while also applying it to all other farming sectors.

 Today, Delmarva remains one of the largest poultry-growing regions of the United States.
 Perdue, Allen Harim, and Mountaire Farms are all based out of the region, raising hundreds of millions of birds annually.